mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 A standard meal costs 5 credits to 50 credits or more per person, depending on the level of quality and service.
-A burger of unidentifi able meat-like substances eaten standing up in a fast-food joint costs 2–3 credits; a fi ne meal at the Traveller’s Aid Hostel costs 20 credits, while a sybaritic feast of a dozen courses and entertainments costs 500 credits or more.
+A burger of unidentifi able meat-like substances eaten standing up in a fast-food joint costs 2–3 credits; a fi ne meal at the Traveller's Aid Hostel costs 20 credits, while a sybaritic feast of a dozen courses and entertainments costs 500 credits or more.

 Accommodation for a night in a cheap hotel costs 10 credits; a good hotel can be found for 50–100 credits.
 Luxury hotels cost 100 credits or more.
-The Traveller’s Aid Hostel is available to members and their guests for 20 credits/night.
+The Traveller's Aid Hostel is available to members and their guests for 20 credits/night.

 A character living on board ship is assumed to have his food and